 The federal Marine Mammal Protection Act as well as California and City ordinances protect seals and sea lions from being disturbed and harassed by visitors.
 Harassment is defined by the MMPA as “any act of pursuit, torment or annoyance which has the potential to injure a marine mammal in the wild, or to disturb a marine mammal by causing disruption of behavioral patterns, which includes, but is not limited to, migration, breathing, nursing, breeding, feeding, or sheltering”.
 This would include any behaviour disturbing their resting/sheltering after long periods fishing at sea, inhibiting their movements (mothers and young reuniting for example) or any behaviour leading to growling, barking, biting, moving away from you due to fear or toward you aggressively.

-Always stay at least 50 ft away from seals and 20 ft from sea lions.
+Always stay at least 50 ft away from seals and sea lions.

 Watch quietly.
 Keep voices low – no shouting or screaming.